 A couple of weeks later, our realtor and I headed back to the house to show the inspector around while he did his official inspection.
 We got to the courtyard and again noticed the owl statue in the exact same spot.
 Our realtor looked up and with her doubts gone about the owl being a statue, she insisted now that it was a real owl and asked the inspector what he thought.
 To which the inspector said he couldn’t tell for sure and continued on with his inspection.

 Our realtor and I just stood there staring at the owl.
 I told her again that maybe the previous owners had put an owl sculpture there to prevent birds from making nests in the eaves.
 As I made this remark and looked up, you won’t believe what happened.
 The owl blinked!
 A quick blink, that’s it.
 Our realtor exclaimed, “Did you see that?”
 “Yes!”
 I replied.
 And with a big smile our realtor says, “See, I told you it was real!”
 We both stood there for a long few minutes watching and waiting for the owl to blink again, but he didn’t.
 The inspector came back to see if the owl was real and saw the owl open his eyes briefly after hearing so much commotion.
 He was pretty amazed as well.
-He took a few pictures of the owl and included them in his final report.
-I was thrilled to know that it was a real owl and not a statue, and told the family about it.
+He took a few pictures of the owl and included them in his final report!

 Our offer on the home was accepted and we were ready to start work on updating our new home.
 Our realtor was worried, what will the owl do when we start re-modeling she wondered.
 She wanted to call the Humane society and have them re-locate the owl.
 But her colleagues told her to let nature take its course.
 We would stop by every weekend to check on our home and the owl.
 Even after we started our re-model he was there for months, and then one day he just disappeared.
 We were sad.
 We assumed that with all the noise, our home wasn’t a quiet sanctuary any more.